Filippo Cremonesi

 Filippo Cremonesi (22 August 1872 – 19 May 1942) was an Italian banker and politician.
 He was born in Rome, Kingdom of Italy.
 He was mayor of Rome from 1922 to 1926 and the first Fascist Governor of Rome in 1926.
 He was a recipient of the Order of Saints Maurice and Lazarus.

+In 1928 Cremonesi was appointed by Mussolini as the president of the Italian Red Cross, bringing the organization in line with fascism.
 He died in Rome, Italy.